uakfdotb/ghostpp/readme.txt

  b.)
 The bot will not auto host any new games while the number of running games is <m> or greater.
 The running games do not have to be auto hosted games.
 2.) <p> is the number of players required to auto start the game. a.)
 When <p> players have joined the game it will ensure that all players have the map and have been ping checked before starting. b.)
-Spoof checks are not required when auto starting games.
+If spoof checks are required with bot_requirespoofchecks then it will ensure all players have spoof checked before starting.
 3.) <n> is the game name.
  a.)
 The bot will automatically add a unique game number to the end of <n> before auto hosting each game. b.)
 For example if you specify "BattleShips Auto" it will create games like "BattleShips Auto #1" and "BattleShips Auto #2" and so on.